Eddie Bernice Johnson: Tenure

 The 17th chair of the Congressional Black Caucus, Johnson opposed the Iraq Resolution of 2002.
 During debate on the House floor, she stated:

 I am not convinced that giving the President the authority to launch a unilateral, first-strike attack on Iraq is the appropriate course of action at this time.
 While I believe that under international law and under the authority of our Constitution, the United States must maintain the option to act in its own self-defense, I strongly believe that the administration has not provided evidence of an imminent threat of attack on the United States that would justify a unilateral strike.
 I also believe that actions alone, without exhausting peaceful options, could seriously harm global support for our war on terrorism and distract our own resources from this cause.

 In 2007, House Transportation and Infrastructure Committee Chair Jim Oberstar appointed Johnson chair of its Subcommittee on Water Resources and Environment during the 110th and 111th Congresses.
 She was the first African American and first woman in Congress to chair this subcommittee.
-As Subcommittee Chair, Johnson sponsored the Water Resources Development Act.
+As Subcommittee Chair, Johnson sponsored the Water Resources Development Act of 2007.
 She led Congress in overriding President Bush's veto of it, the only veto override of his presidency.

 During the 2008 Democratic presidential primary campaign, Johnson initially supported U.S. Senator John Edwards.
 After he withdrew from the race, she pledged her support as a superdelegate to Barack Obama.
 Her district backed Obama heavily in the election.

 Johnson and Representative Donna Edwards proposed a publicly funded park on the moon to mark where the Apollo missions landed between 1969 and 1972.
 The Apollo Lunar Landing Legacy Act, H.R.
 2617, calls for the park to be run jointly by the Department of the Interior and the National Aeronautics and Space Administration (NASA).

 Johnson attended COP26 in 2021 and urged immediate climate action, warning, "Scientists have been sounding the alarm on climate for years" and "Inaction is not an option".
 "We are working to build a clean energy future while creating high quality jobs, and so much more", she said.

 Armenian genocide denial

-Johnson has consistently opposed the historical consensus on the Armenian genocide.
+Johnson consistently opposed the historical consensus on the Armenian genocide.
 In 2009, when asked if she acknowledged the Armenian genocide, she responded "No, I don't."
 In 2017, when interviewed for a film and asked if she denied that the Armenian genocide occurred, Johnson replied "I do deny that."
 In 2019, Johnson was one of three House members to vote "present" on a resolution recognizing the Armenian genocide.
-The Armenian National Committee of America gave Johnson a F- rating for her voting record during the 117th congress.
+The Armenian National Committee of America gave Johnson an F− rating for her voting record during the 117th congress.